 c0100 – Number of clients

 For functions ID 3.1, 3.2, 3.4, 3.5, 3.6 report: In the case of MS CFTs: number of resident clients to which the service is provided.
-In the case of reports other than MS/Country reports: number of (resident and non-resident) clients to which the service is provided.
+In the case of individual, sub-consolidated or consolidated reports: number of (resident and non-resident) clients to which the service is provided.
 If one client uses a service within a sub-function more than once, the client shall be counted only once.

 c0110 – Number of ATMs